ferdn4ndo/userver-logger-api/README.md

 [ferdn4ndo](https://github.com/ferdn4ndo)

 Any help is appreciated!
-Feel free to review / open an issue / fork / make a PR.
+Feel free to review / open an issue / fork / open a PR.